chrismurtagh/reddit-post-bot/README.md

 ## Support

 For issues and questions:
-1. Check the logs in `logs/` directory
+1. Check the console output and `logs/bot.log`
 2. Review Reddit API documentation
 3. Verify subreddit posting rules
 4. Open an issue with detailed logs and error messages